Learn how to sew an apron

 "After this lesson is thoroughly understood, you will be able to copy any apron you see.
 Many a tempting but expensive idea in some specialty shop may be carried home in the mind's eye, and with some delightful novelty goods from that mine of treasures, the remnant counter, a thing of beauty will be evolved at little actual cost."

 Want the BEST apron?
 Buy one of Cindy Best's beautiful creations!
-Cindy has a unique flair for style, color and fabrics, and her comfortable aprons reflect her eye for fine detail.
+My friend Cindy has a unique flair for style, color and fabrics, and her comfortable aprons reflect her eye for fine detail.
+Just look at the sample apron below and imagine yourself wearing it.

-Cindy's aprons are all handmade and one-of-a-kind with old fashioned quality and value sewn in.
-You'll love her flattering, functional styles thoughtfully designed to bless the wearer.
+Cindy's aprons are all handmade with old fashioned quality and value sewn in.
+You'll love her flattering functional styles thoughtfully designed to bless the wearer.
+Aren't they beautiful?

-And like Cindy's gorgeous handmade aprons, her pillows are all one of a kind creations.
+And like Cindy's gorgeous handmade aprons, her pillows are all hand-crafted one-of-a-kind creations.
+They make a wonderful gift.

-Cindy Best's handmade aprons are perfect for gift giving, but you'll want one or two hanging ready-to-wear in your own kitchen too.
+Cindy's handmade aprons are perfect for gift giving too, but you'll also want one or two hanging in your own kitchen ready-to-wear.

-Visit Cindy's So Many Buttons Studio at Etsy.
+Visit Cindy's So Many Buttons Studio at Etsy!
+And tell her that I sent you.

 Knowing how to sew an apron is a handy skill to have.
 Aprons are beautiful and practical, and you can always use several.
 Grandma found many uses for her aprons round-the-house, and you are bound to find many practical uses for yours too.